katrien-zoe/context-layer/README.md

 - **Measurement**: what you track, and what it's telling you.
 - **Operations**: playbooks, process, how the team actually works.

 ![The four layers of a marketing OS, with context first.
 This repo is the context layer.](layers.png)

 Context comes first, because every other layer reads from it.
-Get the positioning wrong and every campaign inherits the mistake.
+Get the positioning wrong and every campaign after it is wrong too.

 This repo holds that layer, and only that layer, because it's the part that's useful to someone else empty.
 A blank ICP framework still helps you think.
 A blank playbook is a table with headers.